psycopg/psycopg/docs/api/types.rst

         database as a list of the base type.

-The following `!TypeInfo` subclasses allow to fetch more specialised information from certain class of PostgreSQL types.

-.. autoclass:: psycopg.types.composite.CompositeInfo

-.. autoclass:: psycopg.types.range.RangeInfo
+For recursive types, Psycopg offers a few `!TypeInfo` subclasses which can be used to extract more complete information, for instance `~psycopg.types.composite.CompositeInfo` and `~psycopg.types.range.RangeInfo`.

 `!TypeInfo` objects are collected in `TypesRegistry` instances, which help type information lookup.
 Every `~psycopg.adapt.AdaptersMap` expose its type map on